-- 5.1.
-The purpose of the revised Events Policy is to achieve alignment of the City of Cape Town's policy to the following: - 5.1.1.
-Event operations in the City of Cape Town organisationally to the Tourism, Events and Marketing directorate business plans. - 5.1.2.
-New strategic imperatives of the City of Cape Town as set out in the IDP. - 5.1.3.
-Update requirements of the Hosting and Service departments. - New legislation, specifically the Safety at Sports and Recreational Events Act, 2010(Act No. 2 of 2010). - 5.1.5.
-To promote co-operation and collaboration between internal and external stakeholders. - 5.1.6.
-To promote a positive legacy linked to the hosting of events. - 5.1.7.
-To ensure events are managed to achieve economic development, job creation, social inclusivity and event greening goals. - 5.2.
-The Events Policy prescribes processes to be followed by the City for providing event support, commercial partnerships, event permits, and co-ordination of the City's events calendar, event bidding, hospitality, guest management, ticketing, event marketing and event services. - To create a platform for the review of the events by-law.
+- 6.1.
+The purpose of the revised Events Policy is to achieve alignment of the Policy to the following: - 6.1.1.
+Event operations in the City organisationally to the Events Department's business plan; - 6.1.2.
+New strategic imperatives of the City as set out in the IDP; - 6.1.3.
+Update requirements of the Hosting and Service departments; - 6.1.4.
+To promote co-operation and collaboration between internal and external stakeholders; - 6.1.5.
+To promote a positive legacy linked to the hosting of events; and - 6.1.6.
+To ensure events are managed to achieve economic development, job creation, social inclusivity and event greening goals. - 6.2.
+The Events Policy prescribes processes to be followed by the City for providing event support, commercial partnerships, event permits, and co-ordination of the City's events calendar, event bidding, hospitality, guest management, ticketing, event marketing and event services. - 6.3.
+To create a platform for the review of the Events By-law, 2009 as amended.